-- Effluent chemistry data collected at stations SNP 1645-18 and 1645-18B will first be evaluated.
-Variables with concentrations in individual grab samples greater than Effluent Quality Criteria (EQC) defined in the Water Licence (Section 4.3.4.4) for Maximum Average Concentration will be included as SOIs. - Variables with mixing zone concentrations greater than water quality Effects Benchmarks (Section 5.3.1) will be included as SOIs. - Variables that trigger Action Level 1 or greater in the Response Framework (Section 5.2.1) will be included as SOIs. - Variables that trigger an effect equivalent to Action Level 1 at MF stations that fall within the zone of influence from dust deposition in Lac de Gras (i.e., within approximately 1 km of the Mine boundary: Stations MF1-1, MF2-1, MF3-1 and MF3-2; Section 4.3.4.8) will be included as SOIs.
+- Criterion 1: Effluent chemistry data collected at stations SNP 1645-18 and 1645-18B will first be evaluated.
+Variables with concentrations in individual grab samples greater than Effluent Quality Criteria (EQC) defined in the Water Licence (Section 4.3.4.4) for Maximum Average Concentration will be included as SOIs. - Criterion 2: Variables with mixing zone concentrations greater than water quality Effects Benchmarks (Section 5.3.1) will be included as SOIs. - Criterion 3: Variables that trigger Action Level 1 or greater in the Response Framework (Section 5.2.1) will be included as SOIs.
+Under this criterion, NF median concentration of variables that biomagnify (i.e., mercury and selenium) will be compared to the current detection limit in addition to two times the reference data set median concentrations, resulting in a more stringent comparison for mercury and no change for selenium. - Criterion 4: Variables that trigger an effect equivalent to Action Level 1 at MF stations that fall within the zone of influence from dust deposition in Lac de Gras will be included as SOIs, where the AEMP sampling stations that fall within the zone of influence from dust deposition include those stations identified in the dust ZOI (Section 4.3.4.8).